kishoresekar05/alphakishi/README.md

+Let’s update your GitHub bio to reflect your current skills and aspirations!
+Here's a suggestion for your new profile:

-- 👋 Hi, I’m @Kishore
+👋 Hi, I’m @Kishore
-- 👀 I’m interested in learning programming
+👀 I’m passionate about software development and constantly learning new technologies.
-- 🌱 I’m currently learning basics of python
+🌱 I’m currently building projects with Java, HTML, CSS, and JavaScript.
-- 💞️ I’m looking to collaborate on creating a web development
+💼 I’m looking to collaborate on web development and Java-based applications.
+🎯 My goal is to become a skilled full-stack developer.
-- 📫 How to reach me ...?
+📫 Reach me at kishoresekar7094@gmail.com

 <!---
 alphakishi/alphakishi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.